 Highly Conflicting Medium Conflicting Low Conflicting

 Kitesurfing Kayaking Swimming

 Free-style jet skiing Surfing Snorkelling

 Waterskiing Sailing Diving

-Boating -
+- Boating

 Windsurfing

 Issue The presence of conflicting recreational activities on the beach.
 Issue Statement 20 The City does not wish to prohibit recreational activities on the beach to the detriment of activity diversity and the enjoyment of the City's coastline by residents and regional users.
 As such, only heavily conflicting activities should be subject to exclusion zones, licence requirements or designated areas.
-Activities that are less conflicting should be permitted to occur along the City's coastline in an unrestricted manner, relying discretion of beach users to determine the level of risk that may be posed when er a location where a conflicting activity is taking place (e.g.: fishing and walkers).
-The City's primary focus is balancing the safety of beach users in high-risk areas maintaining the coastline as an attractive and diverse tourist location.
-Recre beach activities considered to be highly conflicting on the beach include: kitesurfing; andanimal exercising.
-A minimum 50 metre buffer zone should apply to locations where highly con beach activities may impact on popular swimming destinations.
-Restrictions on conflicting activities on the beach should apply as follows: Kitesurfing: North Mullaloo: Designated beach launching and landing approximately 345 metres south of West View Boulevard to Korella Str.
-Pinnaroo Point: Designated beach launching and landing approximately 355 metres, extending 230 metres south of the John Tarn Access Path and 125 metres north of the John Wilkie Tarn Access Path. areas, Wilkie Animal exercising: Hillarys Beach: a linear area extending approximately 810 metres n the Ern Halliday Camp Site underpass. orth of It should be acknowledged that a designated area for a highly conflicting activity not imply exclusive use of the area.
-All beach users should be able to access areas; however, appropriately located signage will indicate that they enter these are their own risk. these For visual representations of designated areas articulated within Issue Statement 20, refer to Append ix 5.
+Activities that are less conflicting should be permitted to occur along the City's coastline in an unrestricted manner, relying on the discretion of beach users to determine the level of risk that may be posed when entering a location where a conflicting activity is taking place (e.g.: fishing and walkers).
+The City's primary focus is balancing the safety of beach users in high-risk areas while maintaining the coastline as an attractive and diverse tourist location.
+Recreational beach activities considered to be highly conflicting on the beach include: kitesurfing; andanimal exercising.
+A minimum 50 metre buffer zone should apply to locations where highly conflicting beach activities may impact on popular swimming destinations.
+Restrictions on highly conflicting activities on the beach should apply as follows: Kitesurfing: North Mullaloo: Designated beach launching and landing area, approximately 620 metres south of West View Boulevard.
+Pinnaroo Point: Designated beach launching and landing areas, approximately 355 metres, extending 230 metres south of the John Wilkie Tarn Access Path and 125 metres north of the John Wilkie Tarn Access Path.
+Kitesurfing activities within these designated locations should also be subject to time and season restrictions, permitting the activity to occur from 12pm to 8pm during 1 October to 30 April.
+Outside of the designated seasonal period, no restrictions should apply.
+Hillarys Beach: a linear area extending approximately 810 metres north of the Ern Halliday Camp Site underpass.
+It should be acknowledged that a designated area for a highly conflicting activity does not imply exclusive use of the area.
+All beach users should be able to access these areas; however, appropriately located signage will indicate that they enter these areas at their own risk.